SrCrow02/Discord-Bot-V14/README.md

 # Ursa_bot-V14

-Uma bot do Discord na versão 14 da API do Discord.js
+A Discord bot on version 14 of the Discord.js API

-(APENAS UM TEMPLATE);
+(JUST A TEMPLATE);

 "dependencies": {